neeasade/colort/README.md

 - The `-l` flag limits color tinting by not letting values roll around.
 - The `-i` flag inverts colors.
 - The `-s` selects the index in the input string to start getting color from.
+- If the -r, -g, or -b flags are used, red, green, or blue are affected by the operation respectively.
 - The tint value can be within the set of values supported by a `long` datatype.